iamihgam/biomettha/content/home/whatwedo.md

   css_style:
   css_class:
 ---
 Our primary concern is to satisfy -- chemistry, microbiology, molecular biology, and phycology -- needs of our farmers.
-Our labs are equipped with necessary equipments such as spectrophotometer, refractometer, microscope, ultra-centrifuge, thermocycler, and freezer in pursuit of our objectives.
+Our labs are equipped with necessary instruments such as spectrophotometer, refractometer, microscope, ultra-centrifuge, thermocycler, and freezer in pursuit of our objectives.
 We also undertake research and developmental activities in quality control and sustainability.